vserova/book/pages/ch_app.md

 ### What is NetCache?

-<span class="nctnt ncbi-app">NetCache</span> is a service that provides to distributed hosts a reliable and uniform means of accessing temporary storage.
-Using <span class="nctnt ncbi-app">NetCache</span>, distributed applications can store data temporarily without having to manage distributed access or handle errors.
+**NetCache** is a service that provides to distributed hosts a reliable and uniform means of accessing temporary storage.
+Using **NetCache**, distributed applications can store data temporarily without having to manage distributed access or handle errors.
 Applications on different hosts can access the same data simply by using the unique key for the data.

 CGI applications badly need this functionality to store session information between successive HTPP requests.
 Some session information could be embedded into URLs or cookies, however it is generally not a good idea because: